Industrial-Grade Animal Fat Primary Rendering

 Explore MoreFood-Grade Animal Fat Primary Rendering

-Explore MoreThe main purpose of industrial primary rendering of animal fats is to extract pure, high-quality oils for non-food applications.
-The process handles large quantities of crude fat from pigs, cattle, sheep, and other animals, converting them into industrial-grade oils used in products such as soap, biodiesel, lubricants, and animal feed.
-It involves high-temperature treatment and mechanical separation to ensure efficiency, safety, and compliance with environmental standards.
+Industrial animal fat rendering is used to extract oil, tallow, and protein by-products for food, feed, and industrial applications.
+The process handles large volumes of raw fat from pigs, cattle, sheep, poultry, and other animals, converting them into usable oils for soap, biodiesel, lubricants, and animal feed.
+It combines controlled heating and mechanical separation to improve efficiency, product quality, and environmental compliance.

 Select high-quality chilled or frozen animal fats (chicken, duck, cattle, sheep, pig) ensuring freshness, odor-free and pollution-free; crush materials to uniform particles to increase surface area and improve rendering speed and oil yield.